What happens when I get my period?

 Will I get period pain?

-Women will often experience a range of physical and emotional symptoms before and during their period.
+People will often experience a range of physical and emotional symptoms before and during their period.
 This is often referred to as premenstrual syndrome (PMS).
 Mood swings are a common symptom of PMS.
-Some women might feel a bit emotional before their period, and others might feel irritated or short-tempered.
-Not every girl experiences these symptoms and they soon disappear after the period starts.
+Some people might feel a bit emotional before their period, and others might feel irritated or short-tempered.
+Not every person experiences these symptoms and they soon disappear after the period starts.

 During the days of your menstrual cycle when you are not bleeding, the cervix produces secretions or discharge.
 This is a small amount of fluid which keeps the walls of the vagina clean and slowly leaks to the outside.
 This fluid usually dries to a creamy yellow colour on your underwear.
 You might notice differences in these secretions at different times of your cycle.
 Sexual excitement also produces vaginal secretions.
 This is normal and healthy.